During the summer of 1682, a stone-throwing devil persecuted a Quaker tavern owner named George Walton in what is now New Castle, N.H.

 Walton blamed the stone-throwing devil on a neighbor with whom he fought over a property line.
 He called her a witch.
 She called him a wizard.

 Others in town had reason to throw stones at George Walton, a man with several strikes against him.
-Not only did he follow the Quaker religion, he employed two Indians.
+Not only did he follow the Quaker religion, he employed two Native Americans.
 People viewed them with unease because King Philip’s War had ended only four years earlier.

 Walton also inspired jealousy because he owned a brewery, livestock and 200 acres of land, more than anyone else in town.